Yujiro Takahashi: Bullet Club (2014–2021)

-In April 2014, after being left off the Wrestle Kingdom 8 in Tokyo Dome, Invasion Attack 2014 and Wrestling Dontaku 2014 cards and losing in the first round of the 2014 New Japan Cup, Takahashi began portraying a new disgruntled character, walking out on his Chaos partners either during a match or immediately afterwards.
-On May 3 at Wrestling Dontaku 2014, Takahashi turned on Chaos and jumped to Bullet Club by helping A.J.
+In April 2014, after being left off the Wrestle Kingdom 8, Invasion Attack and Wrestling Dontaku cards and losing in the first round of the New Japan Cup, Takahashi began portraying a new disgruntled character, walking out on his Chaos partners either during a match or immediately afterwards.
+On May 3 at Wrestling Dontaku, Takahashi turned on Chaos and jumped to Bullet Club by helping A.J.
 Styles defeat Kazuchika Okada for the IWGP Heavyweight Championship.
 Takahashi wrestled his first match as a member of Bullet Club on May 25 at Back to the Yokohama Arena and, later that same event, entered the NEVER Openweight Championship picture by attacking the reigning champion, former Chaos stablemate Tomohiro Ishii.
 On June 29, Takahashi defeated Ishii with help from the rest of Bullet Club to become the fourth NEVER Openweight Champion.
-From July 21 to August 8, Takahashi took part in the 2014 G1 Climax, where he finished tied sixth in his block with a record of four wins and six losses.
+From July 21 to August 8, Takahashi took part in the G1 Climax, where he finished tied sixth in his block with a record of four wins and six losses.
 It has been speculated that Takahashi's poor performances in the tournament led to his status in NJPW plummeting in comparison to the likes of Tomoaki Honma and Tomohiro Ishii.
 On September 23 at Destruction in Okayama, Takahashi made his first successful defense of the NEVER Openweight Championship against former Chaos stablemate Yoshi-Hashi.
 On October 13 at King of Pro-Wrestling, Takahashi lost the title back to Ishii in his second defense.
-The following month, Takahashi entered the 2014 World Tag League, alongside A.J.
-Styles.
+The following month, Takahashi entered the World Tag League, alongside Styles.
 Despite a win over the reigning IWGP Tag Team Champions, Bullet Club stablemates Doc Gallows and Karl Anderson, Takahashi and Styles failed to advance from their block with a record of four wins and three losses due to losing to Kazuchika Okada and Yoshi-Hashi on the final day.
-During 2015, Takahashi took part in the 2015 New Japan Cup and 2015 G1 Climax tournaments, making it to the second round in the former and finishing the latter with a record of three wins and six losses.
+During 2015, Takahashi took part in the New Japan Cup and G1 Climax tournaments, making it to the second round in the former and finishing the latter with a record of three wins and six losses.